adamtow/promptkit/docs/English.md

 For confirm prompts, this adds a PromptKit Cancel 🛑 option.
 Choosing this allows developers to handle cases other than Yes or No.

+<span id="allowEmptyResponse"></span>
+#### allowEmptyResponse
+If true, an empty response can be returned back to the calling shortcut.
+Otherwise, PromptKit will repeat the prompt until a response is provided or the repeat count is reached.

+The default value for allowEmptyResponse is false.

 <span id="allowTranslations"></span>
 #### allowTranslations